GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Oddu.md

 **Marine Breathing**:  Oddu are equally capable of breathing normal air and breathing in untainted bodies of water.

 **Unusual Frame**: Oddu can use most equipment just fine, but armor must be made especially for them.
-Any variant of armor which is to be fit for an oddu cost double what it would typically.
+Any variant of armor which is to be fit for an oddu cost double what it would typically and weighs half as much.

 **Eight Tentacles**: You have eight tentacles which you can use as arms.
 All of them are off hands.
 You cannot gain any benefit from using more hands than a manfolk would (for example being able to use more than two hands on a sword) unless otherwise noted.
 This can allow you to wield up to four two-handed weapons.
 You only have the coordination to use as many tenactles as your current [Rflx] score.
 Certain tasks which might require fine manipulation, such as trying to pick a lock, are done with disadvantage.